JohnnyHiriart/OhMyQuote/README.md

 - _Vite_ : Alternative to _Create-React-App_, packaging less tools for a more fluid experience
 - _ESLint_ : "Quality of code" tool, ensures chosen rules will be enforced
 - _Prettier_ : "Quality of code" tool as well, focuses on the styleguide
-- _ Airbnb Standard_ : One of the most known "standards", even though it's not officially linked to ES/JS